fatrolls/Heap-Memory-Allocation-Bug/README.md

 # Heap-Memory-Allocation-Bug
 Heap Memory Allocation Bug.
 This hooks `malloc` and `free` to perform the bug.
-It also uses the library Heapy from @ https://github.com/lukedodd/Heapy
+It also uses the library Heapy (A Simple Heap Profiler) from @ https://github.com/lukedodd/Heapy

 # Sections :
 	- Description